November-hue/KindredHearts/README.md

 Technology stack
 • The technology stacks are a combination of software tools and programming tools like, frameworks, java, html and c# languages and technologies that is used for creating and making sure the system does what is supposed to do.

-A)
-Technology stack for frontend
+A)Technology stack for frontend

-•
-JavaScript
+1- JavaScript

-•
-Html and CSS
+2- Html and CSS
-•
-Bootstrap
+3- Bootstrap

-B)
-Technology stack for backend
+B)Technology stack for backend
-C#
+1-C#